 - Pivotal Tracker

 My personal recommendation is Pivotal Tracker.
-It is a multi-functional, easy to use platform.
+It is a multi-functional, easy to use a platform.
 Easy to train new agents, easy for managers to zoom out and review what is happening.
 You can have a tracker per department and link between departments.
 This is also a top pick for engineers, so it works well for you if you want your customer team to connect with engineering under the same product.

 Further reading: Compare Pivotal Tracker vs Trello.